c3lang/c3docs-old/docs/types.md

 }
 ```

+## Tagged unions

+In C, using structs with an enum value to indicate type is common practice.
+C3 also offers tagged unions, which is formalizing this within the language:

+TBD: Exact syntax (see the [ideas](../ideas) page)

 ## Conversion to symbol to type and back with `type`

 Macros and compile time constants may occasionally contain type *symbols*.
 To convert back and forth, the `type` operator is used.